 Love and compassion… “the greatest of these is love.”

-As Joan and I were driving back home after the show, Brock/Brooklyn Hytes did not end up winning, but would but came in second.
+As Joan and I were driving back home after the show, Brock/Brooklyn Hytes did not end up winning, but would come in second.
 We talked of the fact that he may not have been the winner of this competition, but he was a winner in our eyes.

 This really struck me, the close connection that they had.
-How immediately he wanted to speak with his Mum, there is such love there..
+How immediately he wanted to speak with his Mum right after the competition.